 What if there was a language you could learn that let you speak – and listen – fluently with anyone in the world, regardless of their language?

 a language that is adopted as a common language between speakers whose native languages are different.”

-That’s what you get, as a musician, when you know how to play the Blues.
-Even without speaking, you can launch into a Blues progression and musicians all over the world know how to join in.
+That’s what you get – as a musician – when you know how to play the Blues.
+A 12-Bar Blues is a 12-Bar Blues.
+If you know the key, then even without speaking, you can launch into any Blues and musicians all over the world know how to join in.

-If you play the harp, join HipHarpAcademy.com now and jump into the Blues HarpStyle program with more than 100 other harp players of all levels from around the world.
-It’s incredibly fun to learn with other people who play the same instrument as you, musicians willing to ask the questions you think you shouldn’t ask yourself, colleagues who cheer you on when doubt yourself.
+If you play the harp, jump into Blues HarpStyle with more than 100 other harp players of all levels from around the world.
+It’s powerful to learn with others who play your instrument, musicians willing to ask the questions you’re sometimes embarrassed to ask yourself, or questions you hadn’t even thought of yet – from colleagues who cheer you on when you ask questions, or admit doubt yourself, or try something new.
 And I’m there leading the class, and answering questions.

 So what IS the Blues???